umbraco/UmbracoDocs/11/umbraco-deploy/deploy-settings.md

 If you have deleted languages that have already existing translations, you may want to temporarily remove this check.
 You can do that by setting this value to `true`.

-When this is in place a translation for a language that doesn't exist in the target environment will be ignored and a warning message output to the log.
+When this is in place a translation for a language that doesn't exist in the target environment will be ignored.
+A warning message will be output to the log.

 ## AllowMembersDeploymentOperations and TransferMemberGroupsAsContent